orisai/nette-monolog/docs/README.md

 	# Default log level
 	# Minimal level of message handler should handle
 	# Any of Psr\Log\LogLevel::*
-	# Warning: Works only with handlers which are AbstractHandler subclass, others are ignored
 	level:
 		# With debug mode enabled
 		debug: debug